Older Adult Initiatives

 Certified Older Adults Peer Specialists (COAPS)

-Lessons learned from the COAPS internships would indicate there is broad application for the COAPS/Wellness cross-trained workforce.
-In 2013, OMHSAS in collaboration with the University of Pennsylvania, Department of Aging, Office of Vocational Rehabilitation and Experience Works, a Senior Community Services Employment Program began a three year employment expansion for COAPS aged 55 and older.
+Lessons learned from the COAPS internships would indicate there is a broad application for the COAPS/Wellness cross-trained workforce.
+In 2013, OMHSAS in collaboration with the University of Pennsylvania, Department of Aging, Office of Vocational Rehabilitation and Experience Works, a Senior Community Services Employment Program began a three-year employment expansion for COAPS aged 55 and older.

 OMHSAS Approved Older Adult Peer Training Vendors